The Man Who Falls: Plot

 Bruce Wayne leaves Korea and heads to France, where O'Neil summarizes events from Sam Hamm's Batman: Blind Justice.
 Bruce trains with a bounty hunter named Henri Ducard, who shows him "the uses of brutality, deception [and] cunning".
 When Ducard kills a fugitive he had been tracking one night, Bruce abandons his training, disgusted.

 The narration explains that Bruce meets and learns from every great detective in the world, when he approaches Willie Doggett.
 Summarizing events from O'Neil's own Legends of the Dark Knight story, "Shaman", Bruce (now 23) and Doggett track down a man named Tom Woodley to a mountain ledge, where Woodley shoots and kills Doggett.
 Woodley himself falls from a precipice.
 Bruce, without food or warmth, wanders the snowy mountains.
 After falling unconscious, he is rescued by a Native American shaman.
 When Bruce awakens, the old man tells Bruce he has the mark of the bat, an animal sacred in his tribe.

 Bruce returns to Gotham to begin his crime-fighting career.
 O'Neil again recounts events from Year One: Bruce's first night out, fighting street thugs while still uncostumed, is deemed a failure.
 While brooding in the library of Wayne Manor that night, a bat crashes through the study window.
 Modeling himself after the recurring images of bats, Bruce creates his costumed identity: the Batman.

+In a framing device, in the present day the Batman observes a gang of criminals while positioned on a gargoyle, with his musings as he prepares to confront them providing the flashbacks to the formative moments of his development.
+Once ready, he leaps off the gargoyle, the narration commenting that he will keep falling "for the rest of his life".

 Continuity

-"The Man Who Falls" uses parts of Year One, Blind Justice, and the first arc of Legends of the Dark Knight (Shaman) as part of the story.
+"The Man Who Falls" uses parts of Year One, Blind Justice and the first arc of Legends of the Dark Knight (Shaman) as part of the story.
 All these make up the training and first months of Batman's career.
 Later stories by Matt Wagner, Batman and the Monster Men and Batman and the Mad Monk, depict the emergence of Batman as a major presence in Gotham.

 Jeph Loeb and Tim Sale's maxi-series Batman: The Long Halloween and Batman: Dark Victory depict the latter part of Year Two and part of Year Three (Long Halloween), and conclude the character arcs with Dark Victory during the "Year Four" time frame.